 A constructive work-life balance allows us to try something that produces a little excitement, a challenge, a change of environment or writing space, allowing refocus of time on the writing goal.4 Freedom to explore helps to bolster our creative side and our writing.
 The needed breather allows a refreshing of the writing without changing the direction and flow of the desired accomplishment.

-’s block is not about any of the reasons above, but perhaps is a of requiring further research.
-For example, while writing a mystery scene that takes place in Concord, NH and never been there, maybe it is time to schedule a flight to visit the environment or go online and learn about the location before writing about the setting.
-Lack of knowledge can be a distracter and a means of procrastination contributing to ’s block.
+There are occasions when writer’s block is not about any of the reasons above, but perhaps is a Lack of Knowledge requiring further research.
+For example, while writing a mystery scene that takes place in Concord, NH and personally never been there, maybe it is time to schedule a flight to visit the environment or go online and learn about the location before writing about the setting.
+Lack of knowledge can be a distracter and a means of procrastination contributing to writer’s block.
 It can also be a necessary detour that furthers exploration and expansion of knowledge before continuing down the writing path.

 We also use goals as a motivator for us.
 We meet weekly and set action goals for the following week.
 Neither of us wants to disappoint the other, so this driving goal helps us achieve the targeted outcome for the week.
 The carrot is the acknowledgement and self-satisfaction of completing the goal.

-At other moments, I .
+At other moments, I find myself truly procrastinating.
 There is nothing standing in my way of writing, but I choose not to write.
 Occasionally, if I understand the material, know what I want and need to write, and time is on my side, I may still delay writing.
-I believe this is because I know how much time it will take to complete the task and I intentionally because I can.
+I believe this is because I know how much time it will take to complete the task and I intentionally chose to procrastinate because I can.
 During these times, I find I mull over what am writing in my head often during a daily walk.
 There is, however, a point of no return on the timeline, when I know if I do not write, I will not have time to complete the draft.

 Stress, particularly time, works in both positive and negative directions.
 Too much stress creates inaction and too little stress produces the same level of inaction.
 Finding the right balance of time and stress for best writing keeps the muse active and the writing flowing onto the page.

 When a writing project is overwhelming and stifling progress, focus on it as a project manager would, by dividing it into small achievable bits.
-When all the bits , celebrate the creative and massive tome of work accomplished.
-It does not matter the size of the writing project; how one can accomplish the task of writing.
+When all the bits are organized, celebrate the creative and massive tome of work accomplished.
+It does not matter the size of the writing project; it does matter how one can accomplish the task of writing.

-Whether an author is a plotter (detailed ) or a (seat of the pants writer) doesn’t matter; focusing on incremental steps of writing .
+Whether an author is a plotter (detailed outliner) or a pantser (seat of the pants writer) doesn’t matter; focusing on incremental steps of writing does matter.
 For example, if the goal is to write one scene or blog for the day, a plotter might capture copious annotated notes in an outline before writing.
-A may have a general idea and direction and sit down at the computer and allow the free flow from to fingertips, taking the story where it needs to achieving the outcome.
-There is no procrastination writer’s block in that process, and both plotter and achieved their writing goal for the day.
+A pantser may have a general idea and direction and sit down at the computer and allow the free flow from mind to fingertips, taking the story where it needs to go and achieving the outcome.
+There is no procrastination nor writer’s block in that process, and both plotter and pantser achieved their writing goal for the day.

-Completing a simple task such as placing a header on the page, opening a writing template, and saving it to the new marking it as the scene under construction can help with soothing the lines of ’s block.
+Completing a simple task such as placing a header on the page, opening a writing template, and saving it to the new file name marking it as the scene under construction can help with soothing the lines of writer’s block.
 Basically, any action on the writing task can help.
 Terri and I use a consistent writing template with a header, font and size, paragraph formatting, and file nomenclature, therefore, saving time as we individually write our assigned scenes for the book.
-The simple act of opening the template, changing the header to the new scene number and title and saving the file is that can help me move towards writing the draft.
-Some may that type of activity is nothing more than a brain game, but if so, it works.
-It helps me by allowing me to perceive (or fake me out) that I have accomplished something useful and helps me move forward with real writing. is a procrastination, but it is a technique that advances the goal.
+The simple act of opening the template, changing the header to the new scene number and title and saving the file is action that can help me move towards writing the draft.
+Some may say that type of activity is nothing more than a brain game, but if so, it works.
+It helps me by allowing me to perceive (or fake me out) that I have accomplished something useful and helps me move forward with the real writing.
+In a way, it is a procrastination, but it is a technique that advances the goal.

-The creative author, Julia Cameron’s book “The Artist Way5 provides a 12-week course on overcoming artists’ (writer’s) block and rediscovering one’s creative self.
-During one she asked the reader to put aside all reading other than essential elements such as “must dos” at work.
+The creative author, Julia Cameron’s book “The Artist Way”5 provides a 12-week course on overcoming artists’ (writer’s) block and rediscovering one’s creative self.
+During one week she asked the reader to put aside all reading other than essential elements such as “must dos” at work.
 No social reading at all.
-When I did this, I all reading from work in the “must do” category.
-Something about telling myself that I cannot do it caused me to miss the act of reading terribly, and I the no reading rule almost daily.
+When I did this, I found myself placing any and all reading from work in the “must do” category.
+Something about telling myself that I cannot do it caused me to miss the act of reading terribly, and I found ways to circumvent the no reading rule almost daily.
 I stayed away from reading outside work but had to fill the time with other things because I felt like I was depriving myself of something important.
-Perhaps doing something similar as authors, such as saying for one week, I cannot write anything unless it is a “must do” for work (external employer, not our writing as an author) can have a positive effect spurring us to value the writing .
+Perhaps doing something similar as authors, such as saying for one week, I cannot write anything unless it is a “must do” for work (external employer, not our writing as an author) can have a positive effect spurring us to value the writing in a different way.
 An alternate option might be, I can write nothing but can use the recorder to record my thoughts.
-Do you see that alternative as a work around to the or a detour that allows you to engage creativity?
+Do you see that alternative as a work around to the rule, or a detour that allows you to engage creativity?

 Finding that element of creative freshness that we didn't have for a moment is what must come to the forefront.
 Using whatever it takes, including mind tricks and games, to rejuvenate, reduce stress, and reconnect us to the writing with fresh eyes is both the challenge and excitement to prevent writer’s block.